BearsBearsBearsT-T/ESP32-Rocket-Sim-PCB/README.md

 # ESP32-Rocket-Sim-PCB
 An MPU and ESP32 powered PCB that tracks motion in real time useing an MPU 6050 and an ESP32-c3-wroom made in KICAD.
+This bored can senses movement, orientation, and rotation by reading accelerometer and gyroscope data from the MPU.
+I made this project to learn more about digital sensors and building somthing with out a tutorial.

 **What it does:**
 - It uses the MPU 6050 to track motion and orientation and controld the orientation of a rocket graphic made in processing (soming soon)